polywrap/documentation/src/docs/tutorials/new-create-wraps/part-one/project-manifest.md

 The project source tells the Polywrap CLI where to find:
 - The project schema--i.e. the module and types the wrap exports
-- The entry file that implements the Wrap Schema in code and exports its module
+- The module entry file that implements the Wrap Schema in code and exports its module
 - The location of a locally-stored Wrap Schema or `wrap.info` ABI file, and an arbitrary URI you'd like to point to it

 <Tabs groupId="project-manifest-source">